Sustainable and Ethical Engagement Rings: What Are They?

-For many couples, finding an engagement ring that represent their relationship and their values is top priority.
+For many couples, finding an engagement ring that represents their relationship and their values is a top priority.
 While the jewelry industry often faces scrutiny for questionable ethics and unsustainable practices, it is possible to create an engagement ring that is 100% true to your values.
-We’re breaking down all of your options, so that by the end of this article you are going to know the hard questions to ask when wedding ring shopping in order to ensure that your ring is both eco-friendly and ethical.
+We’re breaking down all of your options so that by the end of this article you are going to know the hard questions to ask when wedding ring shopping in order to ensure that your ring is both eco-friendly and ethical.

-What is a sustainable engagement ring?
+What is a sustainable and ethical engagement ring?

 Sustainable Wedding Ring Metals